adl/hoaf/README.md

     Acceptance: 6 (Fin(0)&Inf(1))|(Fin(2)&Inf(3))|(Fin(4)&Inf(5))

 The parameter `3` in `acc-name: Rabin 3` refers to the number of Rabin pairs.
-The reason this definition was choosen for `acc-name: Rabin` is that is seems to be the most commonly used.
+The reason to choose this definition for `acc-name: Rabin` is that it seems to be the most commonly used.

 S. Krishnan, in [his ISAAC'94 paper](http://dx.doi.org/10.1007/3-540-58325-4_202), uses pairs $\{(L_1,U_1),\ldots,(L_k,U_k)\}$ such that the set of recurring states of a an accepting run should intersect $L_i$ and be included in $U_i$, for some pair $(L_i,U_i)$.
 A similar definition is used by Manna and Pnueli in their "Hierarchy of Temporal Properties" paper.
 This corresponds to: